stephsusilo/cinderella/README.md

 # Cinderella

 Project for CMSI 185

-"A Cinderella Story" by Stephanie Susilo

-The purpose of this chaser game is to help Cinderella avoid her evil stepsisters (the enemies).
+“A Cinderella Story”

 https://codepen.io/ssusilo/pen/QWWZXOy

+Help Cinderella get to the ball!
+Guide her down the stairs and help her run away from her three evil stepsisters in this Cinderella-themed chaser game!
+Don’t let the sisters get to Cinderella as her health (displayed on the progress bar) will decrease.
+Once her health reaches zero, the game ends.

 Game Features
-* Player sprite:
+- Player sprite: Cinderella’s movement is controlled by the cursor.
-* Enemy sprite: Three enemies are created at the start of the game.
+- Enemy sprite: Three evil enemies are created at the start of play with locations and speeds set randomly.
-* Scarecrow: Scarecrows can be set to distract the enemies for 5 seconds.
-No new scarecrows can be set while one scarecrow is still alive.
+- Scarecrow: Click anywhere on the canvas to set a glass slipper “scarecrow” to distract Cinderella’s evil step sisters.
+They will move towards the scarecrow for 5 seconds.
+During this time, no new scarecrows can be set.
-* Music: "" loops as the game plays and ends when the game stops.
+- Health: The progress bar is set at 100 at the start of play and will decrease by 1 point each time Cinderella collides with the enemy.
+- Music: Setting a scarecrow will trigger a twinkling sound and set off the background music of “Bibbidi Bobbidi Boo”.

 Game Controls
-* Control Cinderella's movement by using the mouse to guide her
+- Control Cinderella’s movement by using the mouse to guide her

+Created by Stephanie Susilo